In case you missed it, Robinhood’s crypto division was fined $30 million for “significant failures” in areas of BSA/AML and cybersecurity regulations.

 Assuming your Neobank or FinTech has decided to improve your compliance program by making it a part of new product offerings, following are three best practices for making it happen successfully:

-- Design a compliance program that is volume agnostic and that easily scale to any business volume.
-Programs that divert variable business volumes to resources, digital or otherwise, that can scale elastically are more robust, timely, and cost-efficient as opposed to hiring from the market.
+- Design a compliance program that is volume agnostic and that easily scales to any business volume.
+Programs that divert variable business volumes to resources, digital or otherwise, and that can scale elastically are more robust, timely, and cost-efficient than hiring additional talent from the market.

-- Have a central platform where the compliance program can be managed from and that connects all of the systems in use.
-Too often, a financial services firm will have a large and disparate tech-stack where its components don’t communicate and share information.
-This is inefficient for any number of reasons.
-As Neobanks are digital-first, they can leverage platforms that firstly house all of the different applications and secondly use native AI and ML to ensure efficient information sharing across the now connected systems.
+- Have a central platform that manages the compliance program and connects all of the related systems.
+Too often, financial services firms have large and disparate tech-stacks whose components don’t communicate and share information.
+This is inefficient.
+As Neobanks and FinTechs are digital-first, they can leverage platforms that merge the different applications and use native AI and ML to ensure efficient information-sharing across the newly-connected systems.